Last updated on October 28, 2025

 5. You haven’t committed any crimes during your time in Norway.

-In case of a spouse-based permit
+In the case of a spouse-based permit

 1. You still need to complete your three years in Norway.
 That means you have been living a proper life with your spouse in Norway for at least three years.
-Once you complete this time with your family in Norway, you can be considered eligible in terms of duration even if you have a spouse in Norway.
+Once you complete this time with your family in Norway, you can be considered eligible in terms of duration, even if you have a spouse in Norway.

 2. You must complete the language requirement, e.g., complete 550 hours of studying Norwegian or pass the social studies exam, etc. If you pass all four Norwegian language modules with a minimum level of A2, then it is still acceptable.

 3. You are working properly in Norway.
-That means you are doing a job and not dependent on social support from the office.
+That means you are doing a job and are not dependent on social support from the office.

 4. During your family life in Norway with your spouse, you are not involved in any crime throughout the time.

-Start application process
+Start the application process.

 If you complete the above requirements for Norwegian permanent residency, then you can start your application process.